 - Warts also thicken and can cause discomfort if not treated.
 Along the bottom of your foot runs the plantar fascia.

-- This tissues connects your heel to your toes and in some cases forms a growth called a fibroma.
+- These tissues connect your heel to your toes and, in some cases, forms a growth called a fibroma.

 - This growth in the plantar fascia can be very painful.

-Symptoms of hard spot on the bottom of the foot pain:
+Symptoms of a hard spot on the bottom of the foot pain: